dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 It's tempting to make up post-hoc stories for those coefficients. ("High openness people spend too much time on rationalist-adjacent blogs," har-har, yes, very good.)
 But it's not that simple.
 You've got to do one of two things.

 * You might reject the idea of a population equilibrium.
 If so, you should explain why the rules of natural selection don't apply here.
 * You might claim that humans *used* to be in equilibrium, but there's been some recent change to reproductive fitness that evolution hasn't caught up to yet.
-If so, what's the change?

 What changes could have thrown us out of equilibrium?
-It can't be the dawn of agriculture -- there's been too many generations for effects this strong to persist.
+It can't be the dawn of agriculture---there's been too many generations for effects this strong to persist.
 It would need to be more recent like the industrial revolution or the invention of birth control.
 Intelligence isn't exactly a personality trait, but [Udry (1978)](http://dx.doi.org/10.1080/19485565.1978.9988313) surveyed 225 women on birth control.
 After three years, the percentage of low, medium, and high-IQ women who accidentally had a baby was 11.1%, 8.2%, and 3.4%, respectively.
 This paper is old and I couldn't find any replications, so I wouldn't put too much faith in it.
 Still, it's plausible that conscientiousness could have a similar role.

 <details markdown="1">
 <summary>Aside: Personality traits are correlated.
 For example, extraversion is correlated with openness.
-If we account for this, there's still tons of variability in how many grandkids different personalities should expect.
+But if we account for this, there's still tons of variability in how many grandkids different personalities should expect.
 </summary>

 Lieu [pointed out](https://twitter.com/lieuZhengHong/status/1389972790334435337) that there are correlations between personality traits.
 [Vukasović and Bratko (2015)](https://dx.doi.org/10.1037/bul0000017) do a meta-analysis, arriving at the following correlations.